longaccess/terms/Privacy Policy.md

 give us access to your account on social network connection services.
 When you invite others to join Long Access by using our referral page, we send them a one-time email for that referral.
-When you upload your archives some of this personal information may form part of the metadata associated with your archives, as described in our Terms and Conditions of Service.
+When you upload your Archives some of this personal information may form part of the metadata associated with your Archives, as described in our Terms and Conditions of Service.
 Such metadata have the same life span as the corresponding Archive(s).
-This means that even if you cease to have a user account with Long Access, some of your personal information will survive such user account as part of your archives’ metadata.
+This means that even if you cease to have a user account with Long Access, some of your personal information will survive such user account as part of your Archives' metadata.

 Archives.